 Our product image in the Design Tool shows you a standard size (i.e. M).
 Choose your design size in relation to the standard size.
 If you order the product in a different size, the design cannot automatically be adjusted to the product size.
 The absolute size of your design will remain, regardless of whether you order it in S or 4XL.
 This is why the design may appear somewhat bigger or smaller on the actual product you receive.

 - You’re ordering for a group:Order tops for kids and adults separately, and adjust the design size manually.
-Make the design a bit smaller (i.e. for XS) or bigger (i.e. for XL) for favorable results.
+Make the design a bit smaller (i.e. for XS) and bigger (i.e. for XL) for favourable results.

 No design on zipper, fly or seams